LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/04_raja_forall/README.md

 the CPU.
 In later lessons, we will learn about other policies that allow us to run code on a GPU.

-In the file four.cpp, you will see a `TODO` comment where you can add a `RAJA::forall` loop to initialize the array you allocated in the previous lesson.
+In the file 04_raja_forall.cpp, you will see a `TODO` comment where you can add a `RAJA::forall` loop to initialize the array you allocated in the previous lesson.

 When you have made your changes, compile and run the code in the same way as the other lessons:

 ```
-$ make four
+$ make 04_raja_forall
-$ ./bin/four
+$ ./bin/04_raja_forall
 Address of data:
 data[50] = 50
 ```